ttoe-dj/ttoe-dj.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-This site is about physical theories of everything, as a continuation of my [PhD study](http://hdl.handle.net/10012/19734) on this topic.
+This site is about physical theories of everything, as a continuation of my [PhD study](http://hdl.handle.net/10012/19734).

+As of current, I take a viable theory of everything to contain at least three components:

+1. Dynamical laws
+Part of the task is to identify the correct physical degrees of freedom, while part of it is to find the correct dynamical laws governing those degrees of freedom.
+In contemporary physics, these are the main topics of particle physics and quantum gravity.
+2. Boundary conditions
+The dynamical laws must be supplied with boundary conditions toward making predictions.
+In contemporary physics, the study of boundary conditions is a main topic of (quantum) cosmology.
+3. Empirical prescriptions
+To qualify as a theory of everything, the theory must offer an unambiguous prescription for extracting empirical predictions.
+This task is non-trivial in quantum theories because of the measurement problem.
+In contemporary physics, the measurement problem is a main topic of quantum foundations.